canonical/checkbox/CONTRIBUTING.md

 > -   Use the imperative mode (your title should always be able to
 >     complete the sentence “If applied, this commit will...”)

-In addition, if it makes sense to do so, prefix the title with one of the following terms:

-> -   Add
-> -   Change
-> -   Remove
-> -   Fix

-Example:

-    Add: New screen to re-run failed jobs

 ### Commit message body

 Quoting again from Chris Beams’ article, use the body to explain what